-The IAS19 balance sheet is based on financial market values and future market expectation indicators as at 31 March 2020 to comply with the accounting standard.
-The financial markets at the accounting date will have taken into account COVID19 risks (and opportunities) as one of many national and worldwide economic considerations.
+The IAS19 balance sheet is based on financial market values and future market expectation indicators as at 31 March 2021 to comply with the accounting standard.
+The financial markets at the accounting date will have considered COVID19 risks (and opportunities) as one of many national and worldwide economic considerations.
 There has been no explicit additional allowance or adjustment made for COVID19 by Hymans Robertson.